lemniscarte/real-time-audio-programming-in-C_SoSe2020/git_commands.md

 `$ git status`

-After your work all is fine and you want to merge into your `FEATURE_BRANCH`, first switch into your branch you wish to merge in.
+After your work all is fine and you may wish to merge into your `FEATURE_BRANCH`, first switch into your branch you wish to merge in.

 `$ git checkout FEATURE_BRANCH`